Milan9805/cdk-set-topic-attributes/README.md

 -   Select `Attach existing policies directly`
     -   Add `AWSLambdaRole`
 -   Click `Next: Tags`
-    -   Add the tags specified in `infrastructure/constants/tags.ts`
+    -   Add the tags specified in `/deployGenericSnsTopic/constants/tags.ts` or in `/deploySetTopicAttributesLambda/constants/tags.ts`

 Once you have created your new user you must ensure the following secrets are added (Settings -> Secrets):